The limitless Python web framework

 content: str

-# `article` is a fully validated instance of ArticleModel
+# `article_data` is a fully validated instance of ArticleModel

 from pydantic import BaseModel